onlydustxyz/kaaper/README.md

 ## 🎟️ Description

 Kaaper is a tool to generate documentation for Cairo projects.
+It allows you to extract code documentation from your project and generate yaml files that can be used to generate documentation.
+Kaaper supports both Natspec and Google documentation standards.

 ## 🎗️ Prerequisites
 [Node JS](https://nodejs.org/), preferably 16.xx